AI4Finance-Foundation/FinGPT/demo/chatgpt-trading-v1/README.md

 1. Combing price features

-2. Train an FinRL agent on the sentiment scores given by GPT models
+2. Train an FinRL agent on the sentiment scores by pretrained GPT models